optuna/optunahub-registry/template/README.md

 ---
-author: Please fill in the author name here.
+author: Please fill in the author name here. (e.g., John Smith)
-title: Please fill in the title of the feature here.
+title: Please fill in the title of the feature here. (e.g., Gaussian-Process Expected Improvement Sampler)
-description: Please fill in the description of the feature here.
+description: Please fill in the description of the feature here. (e.g., This sampler searches for each trial based on expected improvement using Gaussian process.)
-tags: [Please fill in the list of tags here.]
+tags: [Please fill in the list of tags here. (e.g., sampler, visualization, pruner)]
 optuna_versions: ['Please fill in the list of versions of Optuna in which you have confirmed the feature works, e.g., 3.6.1.']
 license: MIT License
 ---